-- Calibration point generation—The Generate Calibration Points tool calculates calibration point measures in 3D, taking the 3D length of the route, if z-values are populated.
+- Generate Calibration Points tool—When executing this tool, measures for the resulting calibration points in 3D, taking the 3D length of the route if z-values are calculated.

 - Suggested measures in LRS edit activities—When making LRS edits using the Create Route, Extend Route, and Realign Route tools that include centerlines, the suggested from and to measures incorporate the 3D length of the centerlines being used for the edit.

 - Measure interpolation along routes—When measures are interpolated for a route in an LRS Network, the calculation of m-values along the route is based on the 3D distance between each calibration point on the route.
 This interpolation is also applied in the LRS Identify tool to return the measure at the location that is clicked.

 If your data doesn’t have z-values, all features are assigned a z-value of 0 at each vertex.
 Since the z-values are the same at every vertex of each feature, any LRS operation treats this data as being in 2D and calculates accordingly.

 If you want to add z-values to existing centerlines in your LRS, you can use 3D Analyst tools such as the Update Feature Z tool along with a digital elevation model (DEM) or digital terrain model (DTM).
 Once the z-values are on the centerlines, run Generate Routes on your LRS Network to add those values to the routes and Generate Events on the LRS events to add them to events.

 This process won’t update the measures on existing calibration points, which must be done separately.

 Edits to LRS data in 3D